ndrakos/blog/_posts/2021-12-01-CheckImageNoise.md

 ### 4) Additional sources of noise added correctly?

-I expect that this source of noise is subdominant, and so will not be looking into it in this post.
+I expect that this source of noise is subdominant, and so did not look into it in this post.
+It seems unlikely that this would account for a factor of 5 in the noise level.

 <!---CCD noise... check same as Poisson + Gaussian--->